mikeymonster/wildconsultingweb/README.md

 ## Tools and Extensions

 Uses VSCode Autoprefixer extension.
-Tu use it, go to the command palette and type `Autoprefixer: Run`
+To use it, go to the command palette and type `Autoprefixer: Run`